 In April 2002, ChildFund Alliance was established for charitable purposes to promote the well-being of children and their families.
-The Board of Directors of ChildFund Alliance consists of a significant percentage of ChildFund Board and staff; however, ChildFund does not have an economic or controlling interest in ChildFund Alliance; accordingly, ChildFund Alliance is not consolidated in ChildFund's consolidated financial statements.
-ChildFund provided accounting services to ChildFund Alliance that totaled approximately \$39,500 for the year ended June 30, 2021.
+The Board of Directors of ChildFund Alliance includes ChildFund Board and staff; however, ChildFund does not have an economic or controlling interest in ChildFund Alliance; accordingly, ChildFund Alliance is not consolidated in ChildFund's consolidated financial statements.
+ChildFund provided accounting services to ChildFund Alliance that totaled approximately \$39,500 for the year ended June 30, 2022.